Why this site?

-This is a book catered towards the non-tech savvy people, as both warning and path forward.
-Unlike other alarming materials about ‘tech surveillance’ that make people feel anxious and provide little alternatives, I would like my book to make people feel better by providing them with knowledge to understand how organizations tie them in, and teach them the skills to identify alternatives to take care of their selves.
+This is a book catered towards the non-tech savvy people, to raise awareness and as a path forward.
+Unlike other alarming materials about ‘tech surveillance’ that make people feel anxious and provide little alternatives, I would like my book to make people feel better by providing them with knowledge to understand how tech platforms tie them in, and teach them the skills to identify alternatives to take care of their selves.

 Also, I am writing this book as an excuse to engage the conversation and figure out what I will work on next.